ezYakaEagle442/aks-java-petclinic-mic-srv/README.md

 ![Spring Petclinic Microservices architecture](docs/microservices-architecture-diagram.jpg)

-The UI code is located at spring-petclinic-api-gateway\src\main\resources\static\scripts If you want to know more about the Spring Boot Admin server, you might be interested in [https://github.com/codecentric/spring-boot-admin](https://github.com/codecentric/spring-boot-admin)
+The UI code is located at spring-petclinic-api-gateway\src\main\resources\static\scripts.

+If you want to know more about the Spring Boot Admin server, you might be interested in [https://github.com/codecentric/spring-boot-admin](https://github.com/codecentric/spring-boot-admin)

 ## Database configuration